Rankings and hallmarks of excellence

 To see the full rankings, visit usnews.com/colleges.

-Earlham College is ranked #3 in the nation for baccalaureate colleges in percentage of international study abroad participation, with 242 students participating.
+Prior to the pandemic, Earlham ranked #3 in the nation for baccalaureate colleges in percentage of international study abroad participation, with 242 students participating.
 In fact, Open Doors considers our participation at 178%—meaning that many students participate two or three times, including through semester programs, short programs, credit-bearing internships and more.
 (And it’s no wonder students keep coming back to these experiences; College Rank puts us ninth in the nation for colleges with best study abroad programs.)

-Open Doors also ranks us at #34 among baccalaureate colleges for total number of international students—even though we are ranked alongside colleges with larger student bodies.
+Open Doors also ranked us at #34 among baccalaureate colleges for total number of international students—even though we are ranked alongside colleges with larger student bodies.